How to grow your career

 Growth takes time.
 Everyone I’ve ever managed had to work on something before they could be promoted - and you may need to show stepwise growth to get assigned bigger projects that are promotion-worthy.
 If you’re looking for a new role, you'll need to search and network, and you may not get the first opportunity you apply to.

 🤔 4.
-Drive impact focusing on “why” - not “what”
+Drive impact with “why” - not “what”

 Before you focus on “what” to do (or do more of it), pause to think about “why” you’re doing anything in the first place.
 Focus your time and energy on the biggest problems and opportunities.
 This is how you deliver value to customers, your boss, and your company’s bottom line.
 And this kind of impact is what ultimately drives high ratings and promotions.